 We also found interesting the comparison of correct rules with those with exceptions.
 Correct rules are, in general, more specific than others, as they always have a subset of the pos-set as certain answers.
 This means that, even though they might be more informative, they tend to involve more conjuncts than rules with exceptions, which in extreme cases could impact understandability.
 On the other hand, rules with exceptions can be more general, with fewer conjuncts, which could positively impact understandability.
-However, utilizing these rules should involve examining the actual exceptions, which could be a lot of work for an end-user.
-These conclusions were apparent in the explanations generated for the class 3 of CLEVR-Hans3 (Table 4), where the best correct rule was very specific, involved five objects and had a relatively low recall (0.42), while the best rule with exceptions was exactly the ground truth class description and had very high precision (0.99).
+Although, utilizing these rules should involve examining the actual exceptions, which could be a lot of work for an end-user, we believe that these exceptions themselves can be very useful in order to detect biases and investigate the behaviour of the model on outliers.
+In order to eliminate the complexity involved in the investigation of these exceptions, in the future we plan to further study the area and propose a systematic way of exploiting them.
+These conclusions were apparent in the explanations generated for the class 3 of CLEVR-Hans3 (Table 6), where the best correct rule was very specific, involved five objects and had a relatively low recall (0.42), while the best rule with exceptions was exactly the ground truth class description and had very high precision (0.99).
 So in this case a user would probably gain more information about the classifier if they examined the rule with exceptions along with the few false positives, instead of examining the best correct rule, or a set of correct rules.

 Another observation we made, is the fact that some conjuncts were more understandable than others when they were part of explanation rules.
 For instance in MNIST, knowing a line's location and orientation was imperative for understanding the rule via visualization, while conjuncts involving line intersections and sizes seemed not that important, regardless of metrics.
-This is something which could be leveraged either in explanation dataset construc-tion (for example domain experts weigh concepts and roles depending on their importance for understandability), or in algorithm design (for example a user could provide as input concepts and roles which they want to appear in explanation rules).
+This is something which could be leveraged either in explanation dataset construction (for example domain experts weigh concepts and roles depending on their importance for understandability), or in algorithm design (for example a user could provide as input concepts and roles which they want to appear in explanation rules).
 We are considering these ideas as a main direction for future work which involves developing strategies for choosing which rules are best to show to a user.